ammar-tanwar/bloglearnbay/posts/how-to-make-a-rewarding-career-in-the-energy-oil-and-gas-domain-as-a-data-scientist.md

 Here are some high-level examples of how data science can help the oil and gas industry.

-### 1.Cost-effective:-
+### 1. Cost-effective:-

 In the oil industry, data analytics can handle large sets of data with accurate efficiency.
 Generally, oil companies daily deal with extremely large data sets generated at a high rate.
 This can become quite an expensive process for these companies as dealing with a large amount of data volume can incur high costs.
 Using big data, companies can not only cut costs but also deal with data in real-time.

-### 2.Decision-making:-
+### 2. Decision-making:-

 The rocks across different locations are structurally not identical.
 Therefore, the data stored for these geographical structures differs and is unstructured.
 Time and effort are spent storing unstructured data across any database system.

-Using **data science in the oil and gas industry** , scientists can easily store and retrieve different types of multi-face data.
+Using **data science in the oil and gas industry**, scientists can easily store and retrieve different types of multi-face data.
 This helps in lowering risk and making accurate decisions based on structured data.

-### 3.Accurate drilling:-
+### 3. Accurate drilling:-

 Data visualization, seismic analysis, and modern software devices are being used by oil and gas data analytics to manage seismic data.
 These advanced analytical tools optimize drilling sites, calculate when and how to drill strategically, and handle truck and rail operations.
 This also helps them in saving millions in the whole operation.

-### 4.Performance analysis:-
+### 4. Performance analysis:-

 Big data helps measure the performance of the machines.
 For example, we can collect information about the parts, wear and tear, and damage by fitting the machines with sensors for an early warning sign.